AMC shares attempt a comeback, GameStop falls

 Shares of videogame retailer GameStop, meanwhile, continued their recent tumble and were off 3.1% at $162.34, compared with its June peak of $344.66.

-Netflix (NFLX.O) said late Wednesday that it had hired of a former Facebook (FB.O) executive to lead its video games unit as it ramps up efforts beyond its traditional streaming business, potentially adding competition for GameStop. read more
+Netflix said late Wednesday that it had hired of a former Facebook executive to lead its video games unit as it ramps up efforts beyond its traditional streaming business, potentially adding competition for GameStop.

 Cinema operator AMC and GameStop have been at the center of massive rallies in meme stocks that hurt bearish hedge funds and raised the profile of retail investors coordinating their buying on websites such as Reddit’s WallStreetBets.